Pediatric Cancer Treatments

 • Cancer’s location

-Ask your doctor to explain the location, size and stage of your child’s cancer.
-Understanding this information can help you make informed decisions about treatment options.
+Ask your doctor to explain your child’s cancer so you can make informed treatment choices.

 Types of Pediatric Cancer Treatments